What do elliptical trainers do for your physique and longevity?

 Upper body and core engagement

 When you actually use the moving handles instead of letting them slide, the pushing motion works the chest, front of the shoulders, and triceps, while the pulling motion lights up the lats, mid‑back muscles, and biceps.
-Studies in healthy adults show higher heart rate and oxygen use when the upper body is involved versus when the legs alone drive the movement, indicating a true full‑body demand.
+Studies in healthy adults report higher heart rate and oxygen use when the upper body is involved versus when the legs alone drive the movement, indicating a true full‑body demand.

-Your core muscles — the deep abdominal and spinal stabilizers — have to brace to keep your torso upright and steady while your arms and legs move in opposite directions, which adds a stability challenge even though you are supported by the machine.
+Your core muscles (the deep abdominal and spinal stabilizers) have to brace to keep your torso upright and steady while your arms and legs move in opposite directions, which adds a stability challenge even though you are supported by the machine.

 Heart, lungs, and VO2 max